-This course examines environmental hazards and rescue operations, including general rescue, trench rescue operations at the Awareness level, water/ice rescue and electrical hazards.
-The role and responsibilities of the firefighting team and co-operating agencies are highlighted, as well as safety practices and risk management within the Incident Management System.
+This course examines environmental hazards and rescue operations at the Awareness level.
+The role and responsibilities of the firefighting team and co-operating agencies are highlighted, as well as safety practices and emergency management within the Incident Management System.
 The importance of environmental protection, the impact of hazardous incidents on the community, and the health and safety of firefighters are also stressed.